io7lab/io7-platform-cloud/doc/user-guide-labs.md

 | Host | `mqtt` |
 | Port | 1883 |

-> **Host is `mqtt`, not your domain name.** The bundled Node-RED runs in the same Docker
+> **Host is `mqtt`, not your domain name.** Node-RED runs in the same Docker network as the
-> network as the broker, so it reaches it by service name.
-Use your real hostname only when
+> broker, so it reaches it by service name.
-> you run Node-RED outside the platform.

 ### Pass 1 — turn the lamp on and off